gemini-duke/PRACT-3Months/README.md

 4 Kilimanjaro Clinical Research Institute, Moshi, Tanzania 5 Kilimanjaro Christian Medical University College, Moshi, Tanzania

+## Funding:
+Research reported in this publication was supported by the National Institute on Alcohol Abuse and Alcoholism of the National Institutes of Health under award number R01AA027512.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 ## Abstract
-Background:
-Alcohol use contributes to over 3 million deaths annually.
-In Tanzania, similar to other low- and middle-income countries, there are no evidence-based culturally adapted interventions to address harmful alcohol use behaviors.
-We aim to determine the effectiveness of a culturally adapted brief intervention, “Punguza Pombe Kwa Afya Yako/Reduce Alcohol for your Health”, with mobile health-based boosters in reducing alcohol use and consequences at 3 months after discharge for adult acute injury patients presenting for care.
+**Background**: Alcohol use contributes to over 3 million deaths annually.
+In Tanzania, there are no evidence-based culturally adapted interventions to address harmful alcohol use behaviors.
+We report the results of a superiority clinical trial comparing the effectiveness of a culturally adapted brief intervention, “Punguza Pombe Kwa Afya Yako” (PPKAY, Reduce Alcohol for your Health), with text-based boosters to usual care.
-Methods:
-We are conducting a pragmatic adaptive randomized control trial with two distinct stages, of which we are reporting only Stage 1.
-Stage 1 is a superiority trial comparing a culturally adapted brief intervention with short-message-service (SMS) text boosters versus usual care.
-Participants eligible for enrollment are adult injury patients (≥18 years of age), who sought care for an acute injury (<24 hours) at the Kilimanjaro Christian Medical Centre Emergency Department.
-Alcohol-related criteria for inclusion comprise self-disclosed alcohol use prior to the injury, scoring ≥8 on the Alcohol Use Disorder Identification Test (AUDIT), and/or testing positive (>0.0 g/dL) by alcohol breathalyzer.
-For all stages, the primary outcome was the number of binge drinking days in the previous 4 weeks.
+**Methods and Findings**: This manuscript will report Stage 1 of our adaptive clinical trial which seeks to determine the effectiveness of the PPKAY + booster to usual care; a subsequent stage will compare the PPKAY only to personalized and standard boosters.
+Adults who sought care for an acute injury at the Kilimanjaro Christian Medical Centre Emergency Department, self-disclosed alcohol use prior to the injury, scored ≥8 on the Alcohol Use Disorder Identification Test, and/or test positive by alcohol breathalyzer were offered enrollment.
+Participants were randomly assigned to PPKAY + boosters (personalized or standard) or usual care at 1:1:1 allocation.
+The PPKAY is a 15 minute nurse delivered brief intervention using motivational interviewing techniques combined with a standardized or personalized text based reminder sent weekly to participants after hospital discharge and until 1 year post enrollment compared to a usual care arm.
+Follow-up was performed by blinded outcome assessors.
+Our pooled intervention arms PPKAY+ boosters were compared to usual care to determine the effectiveness of the intervention in reducing the number of binge drinking days in the previous 4 weeks at 3 months after discharge.
-Results:
-During the trial period, 448 patients met inclusion criteria and consented to participate in the study.
-Of these, 148 were randomized to usual care, and 300 were randomized to the intervention arms.
-At the 3-month follow-up, significant differences were observed between the intervention arm and the usual care group.
-In the primary outcome, the intervention arm showed a notable reduction in mean predicted binge drinking days by 2.03 days (95% CI: -3.53 to -0.86; p=0.0035).
-Additionally, significant reductions were seen in secondary outcomes for the intervention group: the mean predicted number of drinking days (reduction of 1 day; 95% CI: -2.71 to 0.82; p=0.0005), and the predicted mean difference in the number of drinks (-12.22 drinks; 95% CI: -29.5 to 3.32; p=0.0024).
-However, no significant differences were found between the two groups in terms of drinking-related consequences or depression.
+Of 1484 patients screened for eligibility, 448 patients met inclusion criteria and consented to participate.
+148 were randomized to usual care, and 300 to the pooled intervention arm.
+During the study period, 4 patient deaths occurred, which are considered unrelated to the intervention.
+At the 3-month follow-up, the intervention arm showed a notable reduction in mean predicted binge drinking days by 1.2 days (95% CI: -2.3, -0.3; p=0.00234) compared to the usual care group in a difference-in-differences analysis.
+The intervention group reported fewer drinking days and a lower number of drinks at 3 months compared to usual care.
+No meaningful differences were observed between groups in drinking-related consequences or depression.
-Discussion:
-When compared to the usual care arm, Punguza Pombe Kwa Afya Yako with text booster significantly reduces binge drinking days, binge drinking episodes, and mean number of drinks consumed.
-These reductions in alcohol use at 3-month follow-up suggest our culturally adapted intervention is effective for alcohol harm reduction in acute injury patients in Tanzania.
+**Interpretation**: The reduction in binge drinking behavior, mean drinking days and number of drinks at 3-month follow-up compared to usual care suggests our culturally adapted intervention is an effective alcohol intervention for acute injury patients in Tanzania.
+Importantly, the self-reported nature of our primary outcome introduces the potential for social desirability bias, particularly in the absence of participant blinding, and should be considered a limitation when interpreting the findings.

+Trial registration number:  NCT04535011

+Funding: This work was funded by the National Institute on Alcohol Abuse (grant number R01AA027512 to CAS).
+The funder (National Institute on Alcohol Abuse and Alcoholism of the National Institutes of Health https://www.niaaa.nih.gov/) played no role in the writing of the manuscript or the decision to submit it for publication.

-Preprint DOI
+Preprint DOI 10.31219/osf.io/sxry6
-10.31219/osf.io/sxry6

-How to Contribute
-For inquiries or contributions to this project, please contact the lead researchers via the provided email addresses.
+**Currently under review in PLoS Medicine.**

 License
 This project and its contents are subject to standard academic research guidelines and ethical considerations.
 Any use of the data or methodology for further research should cite this study appropriately.